Don’t Miss Your Shot

 - Meningococcal A (MenACWY) vaccine

 - Tetanus, diphtheria, and pertussis (Tdap) vaccine

-U-M students who are not vaccinated with the above five (5) vaccinations are required to submit an attestation that states that they are not vaccinated and understand they may be subject to additional public health protocols should there be a public health need.
+U-M students who are not vaccinated with any of the above six (6) vaccinations may be asked to submit an attestation that states that they are not vaccinated and understand they may be subject to additional public health protocols should there be a public health need.

 You must have a UMICH ID and email address in order to submit vaccination information.
 Details on how to submit information are noted below.
 Contact the Health Response Call Center if you need assistance submitting your information.
 The call center can be reached at 734-936-7000, from 9 a.m. to 6 p.m., Monday through Friday, and 11 a.m. to 6 p.m. on Saturday and Sunday.